-The joy of knowing that you are having a baby is one that many people will give all they have in the world to experience.
-Oh, and preparing to welcome him/her into the world is a feeling second to nothing.
+Oh, and preparing to welcome your little one into the world is a feeling second to nothing.
 Do you agree?

-Basically, all you may likely need for a baby are diapers, clothes and a blanket to wrap him in.
+Basically, all you may likely need for a baby are diapers, clothes, and a blanket to wrap him in.
 Once you have these, you are set to have a baby.
-However, this depends on whether you want to carry this baby on your body all through the day, without having to drop him or her at all.
+However, this depends on whether you want to carry this baby on your body all through the day, without having to drop him at all.

-If that is not your plan, then, you need much more than diapers, clothes, and blankets.
-You need some furniture.
-Not just any furniture but baby furniture.
-You need a place to place the little one while he naps.
-You need something to sit on while feeding the baby.
-And of course, the nursery won’t be empty, would it?
+If that is not your plan, then you need much more than diapers, clothes, and blankets.
+You need baby furniture.
+You need a bed to place your little one on while he naps.
+You also need something to sit on while feeding the baby.

-As a new parent (most especially, a first-time parent), it could be quite confusing or probably daunting to know which baby furniture to buy or not to buy.
-You may have done a number of researches towards that and have come up more confused than when you started.
+As a new parent (most especially, a first-time parent), it could be quite confusing or probably daunting to know which baby furniture to choose.
+You may have done several researches towards that and have come up more confused than when you started.
 We understand how that works because we’ve been there before.

 This is the reason we are writing this buying guide to help you outline the basic baby furniture you will need for a start and what to look out for when buying them.